I’ve just been laid off and I’m due some holiday pay - when can I claim Universal Credit?

 Unfortunately, delaying claiming UC for these reasons wouldn’t fall under the rules that would allow a claim for UC to be backdated.

 In the short term, as your partner is receiving Statutory Sick Pay (SSP) she is still treated as being in work for Tax Credit purposes, and so your Tax Credits can continue.
-If she is likely to be off longer than a few weeks then HMRC may be willing to reassess your entitlement.

 You may also wish to contact a Benefit Adviser to do a benefit check to compare any potential UC award with your current Tax Credit entitlement and then make an informed decision.